futape/search/README.md

 Matchers are components for matching an indexed value against a search term.
 The type of the value and of the search term is technically completely free.
 However, different concrete matchers may specify or force a type.
-Every matcher has a highlighter attached to it.
-By default it's initialized with a `DummyHighlighter`.
-As soon as a matcher is attached to the `Index`, the index's highlighter (`HtmlHighlighter` by default) is forwarded to the matcher and is reset when detaching the matcher from the index.
 A matcher class always goes along with a value class, being the class, and the *only* class, whose instances the matcher can work with.
 A value instance in turn contains the real value, the matcher matches against.
 Again, the type of that value is technically undefined, however a value may specify or force one.
 Besides the managed value, a value instance also manages a matching score, as well as a highlighted version of the managed value.
+Every value has a highlighter attached to it.
+By default it's initialized with a `DummyHighlighter`.
+As soon as a searchable is added to the `Index`, the index's highlighter (`HtmlHighlighter` by default) is forwarded to all values provided by the searchable.
-Please note, that each matcher and value instance must not be attached to more than one index at a time.
-Otherwise you may encounter undesired behavior when highlighting values.
+Please note, a value instance is intended to be provided by exactly one searchable at a time and is not shared by multiple searchables.
+Otherwise you may encounter undefined behavior.
 There are an abstract matcher and value you can extend to build your own, as well as a few predefined concrete matchers.
 There's also a `AbstractArrayValue` class which extends the `AbstractValue` class and manages the managed value to be an array.